diploglot/korean-verbs-to-csv/README.md

 ## How to Use

 1. Save the repository to your computer.
-Open the input file (korean_verbs_input.txt) and enter in the verbs or adjectives that you want to return verb forms for.
+Open the input file (korean_verbs_input.txt) and enter in the verbs or adjectives that you want.
 2. Run the Python script (korean_verbs_to_csv.py).
 Make sure the input file is in the same folder as the Python script.
 3. The script generates a CSV file (korean_verbs_output.csv) to the same folder.